laurentmuller/fpdf2/doc/tuto_6.md

 The given trait can also output a new index page with all bookmarks.
 The index page contains a centered title ('Index') and for each bookmark:

-- The bookmark text on the left
+- The bookmark text on the left.
-- A character separator ('.') between the bookmark text and the page number
+- A character separator ('.') between the bookmark text and the page number.
-- The page number on the right
+- The page number on the right.

 Call the following function before closing or outputting the document: